ChidiebereMOk/Declining-Bee-Populations-in-the-US/README.md

 ---

-## **Poor Bee Management Practices**

-Commercial beekeeping practices such as colony transport, overharvesting, and the use of chemicals can stress bee populations.
-Moving hives across long distances, especially for monoculture pollination, exposes bees to new environmental stresses and diseases.

-### Effects:
-- Stress and disease transmission due to hive transport.
-- Lower genetic diversity within colonies.
-- Weakened immune systems due to overuse of chemicals.

----

 ## **Invasive Species**

 Invasive species like the **Asian hornet** pose a direct threat to bee populations by hunting honeybees and destroying hives.
 Additionally, invasive plants compete with native flora, further reducing food sources for bees.